 These are just median economic costs.
 So, depending on your injuries, the costs could be much higher, or even much less.
 However, keep in mind that these figures don’t factor in the non-economic costs of a crash, like pain and suffering.
 When those damages are considered, the true cost of an accident can be much, much greater.

-Let Our New York City Car Accident Lawyers Answer Your Questions During a Free Consultation
+Let Our New York City Car Wreck Lawyer Answer Your Questions During a Free Consultation

 If you decide to file an injury claim and pursue compensation, our NYC personal injury lawyers will be there to help you every step of the way.
 To get started, all you have to do is connect with our law firm online or give us a call today.